mqbssppe/factor_switching/README.md

 * Pre-print

 	Papastamoulis P. and Ntzoufras I. (2020).
-On the identifiability of Bayesian Factor Analytic Models. (to appear)
+On the identifiability of Bayesian Factor Analytic Models. [arXiv](https://arxiv.org/abs/2004.05105)